NolanTan/Capstone/README.md

             `npm run dev`
         to run the frontend.

-## More Info
-    This project is currently in development.
-It employs the MERN stack and uses Jest for testing.

-    Currently working on:
-        - Compaction
-        - Bloom filters
-        - Deleting scripts
-        - User's Guide
-        - Learning Jest
-        - More...

 ## Questions?
-    If you have any questions about this project, feel free to reach out
+    If you have any questions about this project, feel free to reach out.

     Email: nolan@flinchum.net or ntflinchum1@catamount.wcu.edu
     Discord: nolantan